School of Drama Courses

 Voice 1-F

 Through Kristin Linklater's progression of vocal & physical exercises known as Freeing the Natural Voice, this course examines how the human voice is designed to work while discovering the ways in which the voice can get blocked or prevented from its natural functioning.
-Through practical, hands-on work, the class teaches an in-depth understanding of the effects of habit on body, mind and voice and how to learn effective ways to release habitual tensions, experiencing the voice beginning to open and connect to authentic impulse.
+Through practical, hands-on work, the class teaches an in-depth understanding of the effects of habit on body, mind and voice and explores effective ways to release habitual tensions, experiencing the voice beginning to open and connect to authentic impulse.
 The Alexander Technique is incorporated into the voice work, and taught in individual tutorials as a means of transforming habitual tensions into available, usable energy.
+No Prerequisite

 DRA 1162